serena-aneli/RECOMBULATOR-X/docs/3_usage.md

 | RECOMBINATION | M4-M5  | 0.1634 |
 | RECOMBINATION | M5-M6  | 0.0091 |

+Table 2: RECOMBULATOR-X output when `--estimate-mutation-rates one` is used.

 | TYPE          | MARKER | RATE   |